I can, however, promise you these things:

 1) I see a lot of people in this situation.

-5) I’m not just trying to work out what is happening; I am interested in why it is happening.
+4) I’m not just trying to work out what is happening; I am interested in why it is happening.
 I think very broadly about this.
 Treatment will always involve spending a lot of time with my hands on, finding out as much as I can learn about what your various tissues are doing and how they are responding.
-But, depending on what is presenting, I may also look at how your body’s signaling systems are working (and what that can tell us.

-9) My aim will always be to get you as well as possible, as soon as possible.
+8) My aim will always be to help you to get as well as possible, as soon as possible.

 The lymphatic and arterial systems.